-Ten years and many camping trips later, the camping experience has been fined honed.
-We have a high tech, waterproof cotton tent manufactured in Denmark with a ‘living area’ that we can nearly stand up in, a brilliant double mattress that needs only to be deflated not inflated and I never forget pillows, never mind a sheet to sleep on and a duvet cover for the sleeping bag.
+Ten years and many camping trips later, the camping experience has been fine honed.
+We have a high tech, waterproof cotton tent manufactured in Denmark with a ‘living area’ that we can nearly stand up in, a brilliant double mattress that needs only to be deflated not inflated, and I never forget pillows, never mind a sheet to sleep on and a duvet cover for the sleeping bag.
 It also has room for Dog, who is a camper extraordinaire.

-Now our only challenge is to research the September weather in Europe, following the sun around and finding campsites that suit us.
+Now our only challenge is to research the September weather in Europe, follow the sun around, and find campsites that suit us.
 That is the hardest part.
-We demand things that are not generally popular, no facilities that cater for children, no swimming pools, no restaurants, no wooden lodges, but yes to working hot showers, flushable loos, and a view.
-Extra points are awarded if its walking distance from a small village with a café and shop.
+We demand things that are not generally popular: no facilities that cater for children, no swimming pools, no restaurants, no wooden lodges; but yes to working hot showers, flushable loos, and a view.
+Extra points are awarded if it’s walking distance from a small village with a café and shop.

 Camping is the greatest detox activity.
 Many sites have limited Wifi and irregular mobile connectivity.
 We are both news junkies; Today programme addicts; Channel 4 news regulars; readers of the FT weekend and lunchtime flitterers through the pages of the Guardian.
 When camping we have access to none of these things.
 We wake to either birdsong or Dog digging his muzzle into our faces at 7am to announce it’s time for breakfast.

-In the evenings we watch dusk unfold around us, the colours of the sky deepen, and the trees and bushes lit by our lantern and candles stand out against its deep blue.
+In the evenings we watch dusk unfold around us, the colours of the sky deepen and the trees and bushes, lit by our lantern and candles, stand out against its deep blue.
 Flocks of swallows chitter and swirl grouping for their journey south, low level bats flurry past to the hoot of hunting owls.
-Then stars appear twinkling overhead, as we light the mosquito coils and let them waft their thin trails of smoke across our laps.
+Then stars appear twinkling overhead as we light the mosquito coils and let them waft their thin trails of smoke across our laps.
 We sit mesmerised by the night sky, glasses of wine in hand.
-With no screens to watch, the nightly entertainment becomes who can spot the first plane – blinking and moving lights across the night sky, the first satellite – moving but not blinking lights and the first shooting star – this year we both caught one in France in the skies above the Pilat mountain range.
+With no screens to watch, the nightly entertainment becomes who can spot the first plane – blinking and moving lights across the night sky; the first satellite – moving but not blinking lights; and the first shooting star – this year we both caught one in France in the skies above the Pilat mountain range.

-In London, I do the vast majority of the shopping and cooking, making the effort to source seasonal and good quality ingredients.
+In London, I do the vast majority of the food shopping and cooking, making the effort to source seasonal and good quality ingredients.
 Man, therefore, does the washing up.
 On holiday this is reversed.
-I keep Dog company, whilst Man does the food shopping in whatever local supermarket presents itself, be it a small village Casino or a large hypermarché.
-I never quite know what he is going come back with, but I do know he will have taken into account that we still have to cook on the same Camping Gaz stove that he cooked quail in red wine over ten years ago.
+I keep Dog company, while Man does the shopping in whatever local supermarket presents itself, be it a small village Casino or a large hypermarché.
+I never quite know what he is going come back with, but I do know he will have taken into account that we still have to cook on the same Camping Gaz stove that he cooked quail in red wine, over ten years ago.
 We then will jointly divvy up the cooking tasks.
 I don’t mind cutting and chopping, if he holds the pan straight on the stove and stirs, adding stuff when necessary.
 It’s the combination of gas, a tiny hob and balancing that I find scary and something Man handles with great aplomb.

 This trip we started off in Italy at a campsite on the shores of Lake Como, and for a couple of days ‘survived’ on squid ink pasta with spicy tomato sauce and prawns.
 We were then driven out by the arrival of too many motorhomes and moved onto France and an altogether quieter, less artificial site on a fruit farm in the Pilat Regional Nature Park.
-On the menu was a surprisingly good packaged steak – of unknown cut, into whose juices were stirred just blanched broccoli florets tossed in with garlic clove or two, and a quick and dirty ratatouille to which fat chunks of merguez sausage were added to ooze their unctuous oils.
+On the menu was a surprisingly good packaged steak – of unknown cut, into whose juices were stirred just-blanched broccoli florets tossed in with garlic clove or two, and a quick and dirty ratatouille to which fat chunks of merguez sausage were added to ooze their unctuous oils.

 But Man’s piece de resistance was the day he returned from the supermarket with a packet of Confit de Gesiers de Volaille et Canard!
 Mmm.
 That caused a bit of a stir.
 The closest I had come to eating a gizzard was at Christmas when I bung them into the pan with the other internal turkey unmentionables to make gravy.